trevinwisaksana/Soap/README.md

 #### Describe your approach.
 How did you come up with it?
 Is it the best possible solution?
 Why?

+The initial idea I had was to simply create an app that helps me remind myself to wash my hands.
+Then a graph would should how often I’ve done it each day.
+However, the finicky part would be to remember to log this data every time I wash my hands

 #### Describe your previous skillset.
 Did you learn anything new in the past three weeks?

 I have been an iOS Developer for over two years but I have never made an app for the Apple Watch nor train a machine learning model.
 But in the past three weeks I did just that; I was able to get an Apple Watch to recognize when I am washing my hands.